 Shadows on the lungs, a cough, a clammy forehead.
 Most persons who are infected with the viral pandemic that is currently sweeping the globe will only develop a mild form of the mysterious ailment.
 Some people will be completely unaware that they have it.
 When it’s bad, though, it can assault the entire body, causing a raging fire in the lungs.

 The outcome is determined by two crucial aspects in any invasion: the strength of your defenses and the severity (or dose) of the attack.
+Regardless, a recovery and rehabilitation program can be of tremendous help to those affected.

 Connor Reed, 25, is familiar with the agonizing cough and high fever associated with COVID-19.
 He claims he contracted it in Wuhan, China, the epicenter of the initial outbreak.
 He still lives a 20-minute walk from the wet market, where the strain is thought to have spread from wild animals to humans.